 She has just been elected as the next Anglican Bishop of Waikato in New Zealand, succeeding Archbishop David Moxon, who has become the Anglican Communion's ambassador to Rome.

-Dr Hartley, 40, becomes the seventh Bishop of Waikato and is the seventh woman to hold the office.
+Dr Hartley, 40, becomes the seventh Bishop of Waikato and is the first woman to hold the office.

 She was born in Edinburgh but grew up in Sunderland, where her family moved when she was still a child.

 They attended St Chad's church in East Herrington and her father moved from the Church of Scotland to the Church of England in the Diocese of Durham in 1987.

 Dr Hartley attended Benedict Biscop Primary School then St Anthony's secondary school, both in Sunderland, before going to study at St Andrew's University in Scotland.